 South Saint Vrain Trail is a 4.8 mile moderately trafficked out and back trail located near Nederland, Colorado that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 I started fairly late - around noon.
 Parking was fine, it's just off the road.
 Not too busy, but I did see a number of people hiking and a couple biking, especially on the way back.
 Definitely not crowded though.
 This trail is mostly shaded with a couple of meadow areas.
 Lots of Aspens.
 There's a couple of places to go down to the creek.
 Eventually, you meet up with another trail (USFS, Boulder County?) that's a gravel road.
 There's a wooden bridge here, too, with a USGS stream monitoring station.
 There's a couple of inclines near the beginning of the trail, but nothing too crazy and it chills out after that.
 A few rocky parts to the trail, but nothing crazy.
 I'd do this one again, for the shade and creek alone, but there's nothing terribly notable about it.

 This trail is a gem.
 Just enough scampering over rocks, logs and perfect mountain meadows with aspen stands and deer.
 Well marked also.
 I am going to do this one again